Business News Daily receives compensation from some of the companies listed on this page. Advertising Disclosure

 3. Data limits can be costly.

-graphic of hand holding a cell phone
+graphic of a hand holding a smartphone

 Frequently asked questions about virtual phone numbers

-Several free virtual phone number providers are available online, such as Google Voice for personal use.
+Several free virtual phone number providers are available online, such as Google Voice, for personal use.
 Simply choose your preferred provider and open an account, choose your desired area code, and begin using your virtual phone number.
 Many virtual phone providers offer a free phone number for individuals but have paid options for businesses.

 Yes, you can convert your existing traditional phone number to a virtual one.
 This process is called “porting” and is available through most virtual phone number providers.